Study with us

 International student application fee: $130

 Applications to the University of Manitoba are completed online.
 To begin your application, select the "Start or continue your application" button.
-The online application includes several parts:
+The online application includes several parts, and you may be required to submit transcripts, proof of English Language proficiency, and other documents.

 To be considered for Desautels Faculty of Music scholarships, applicants must meet the application deadline and audition during the advertised audition dates.
 Applicants will be notified 2-3 weeks after the application deadline to arrange their audition and interview.